Mahalakshmi Layout

-Mahalakshmi Layout, also known as Mahalakshmipuram is a neighborhood in northwest Bengaluru, India.
+Mahalakshmi Layout, also known as Mahalakshmipuram, is a neighborhood in northwest Bengaluru, India.
 It is near Rajajinagara, Basaveshwaranagara and Yeshwanthpura.
-Together with Nandini Layout, Kurubarahalli and Nagapura, it is one of the biggest residential areas in Bengaluru.
+Together with Nandini Layout, Kurubarahalli and Nagapura, it is the third largest residential area in Bengaluru.

+Prasanna Veeranjaneya Temple with Lord Hanuman as the presiding deity is popular in the area.

 Educational institutions

 Mahalakshmi layout has a considerable number of educational institutions, both at the primary/secondary education and higher education level.

 The area consists of renowned colleges and colleges.